Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 - 10/07 7pm: Added links to the approved assumptions forum post and assignment-ii walkthrough video.
 - 17/07 9pm: Clarified that slimes merge only after all slimes have finished moving.
 - 18/07 1am: Improved general wording of the slimes specification.
 Blue slimes heal the player in battle, rather than cause damage.
+- 20/07 3pm: Undid error in recent changelog which removed the halving effect of green slimes.

 This page contains the tasks you’ll need to complete part 1 for this assignment, and how you’ll be assessed.